Diana Trujillo

-Lady Diana Trujillo Pomerantz (born 1983) is a Colombian aerospace engineer at the NASA Jet Propulsion Laboratory.
+Lady Diana Trujillo Pomerantz (born 1983) is a Colombian-American aerospace engineer at the NASA Jet Propulsion Laboratory.
 She currently leads the engineering team at JPL responsible for the robotic arm of the Perseverance rover.
 On February 18, 2021, Trujillo hosted the first ever Spanish-language NASA transmission of a planetary landing, for the Perseverance rover landing on Mars.

 Early life and education

 Trujillo was born in 1983, in Cali, Colombia.
 Her mother was a medical student when she got pregnant and had to leave her studies to look after her daughter.
 Trujillo attended Colegio Internacional Cañaverales, a bilingual school accredited by the International Baccalaureate, formerly the International Baccalaureate Organization (IBO).
 During her school years, she had an interest in science and questioned the roles that are traditionally associated with women.

 Uncertain but determined to overcome the economic difficulties that her family faced in Colombia, Trujillo moved to the United States at the age of seventeen with only $300.
 In order to improve her language skills, she started English lessons at Miami Dade College while working as a housekeeper, among other jobs.

 Trujillo enrolled initially at the University of Florida to pursue studies in aerospace engineering, inspired by a magazine article about the role of women working on aerospace missions and having self-confidence in her strong mathematical skills.
 While studying at the university, she decided to apply for the NASA Academy, being the first Hispanic immigrant woman admitted to the program.
 She was one of the two participants to get a job offer from NASA.
 During her work at the Academy, she met NASA robots expert Brian Roberts, who convinced her to move to Maryland with the aim of increasing her chances in the Aerospace industry.
 Trujillo attended the University of Maryland where she was part of Roberts' research team, focusing on robots in space operations.
 In 2007, she earned a bachelor's degree in Aerospace Engineering from the University of Maryland.
 Her story was turned into a children's science book titled "Mars Science Lab - Engineer" by Kari Cornell and Fatima Khan.
 She was a member of Sigma Gamma Tau.